GP\ANP Appointments

 Urgent\Same Day Appointments

-If you are unable to attend on the day you will advised that it has been deemed clinically appropriate to be seen on the day. you will be asked to attend the overflow clinic at Bishop Auckland General Hospital or sent a link to book an appointment within 5 days.
+We want to see all urgent issues on the same-day but appreciate that this may not be convenient for all patients.
+If you are unable to attend on the day you will advised that it has been deemed clinically appropriate to be seen on the day.
+You will be asked to attend the overflow clinic at Bishop Auckland General Hospital or sent a link to book an appointment within 5 days.

-If the same day capacity has been reached, you will be asked to call 111 or directed to other services.
+If the same day capacity has been reached, you may be directed to alternative services such as NHS 111 or directed to other services.

 Nurse and HCA Appointments

-Nurse and HCA Appointments are normally planned care appointments.
+Nurse and HCA Appointments are called planned care appointments.

 Online Form